drikrimachoudry-maker/healthcare-admissions-bi-dashboard/README.md

 3. All three pages load with full interactivity
 4. Page 1 slicers filter all pages simultaneously
 5. Navigation buttons move between pages
-6. On Page 3 — hover over High Predicted Risk Pts card to see "Follow-up By High Predicted Risk Score MAtrix"
+6. On Page 3 — hover over High Predicted Risk Pts card to see "Follow-up By High Predicted Risk Score Matrix"
 7. On Page 3 — hover over Recall card to see Precision, F1 Score, and clinical context

 ---